titon/titon/readme.md

 * Routes - Maps URLs to internal destinations.
 * Shell - Handles CLI execution and tasks.
 * Storage - Provides different methods of caching data.
-* Translater - Handles the translation of certain filetypes to be used by the locale message system.
+* Translator - Handles the translation of certain filetypes to be used by the locale message system.
 * Transporter - Handles the different type of email transporting (SMTP, etc).